mbender-ms/ms-style-guide-fastmcp-server/COPILOT_USAGE.md

 ### Voice and Tone Check
 ```
 @workspace check voice and tone of this text:
-"Users can configure settings through the interface."
+"The configuration of settings can be accomplished by the user through the interface."
 ```

 ### Improvement Suggestions
 ```
 @workspace suggest improvements for this writing:
-"Users should use the functionality to optimize performance."
+"Users should utilize the functionality to facilitate optimal performance."
 ```

 ### Style Guidelines